house-of-giants/opentrainer/docs/spec.md

-# OpenFit Technical Specification
+# OpenTrainer Technical Specification

 ## 1. Overview

-OpenFit is a minimalist, AI-first workout tracking application designed for a mobile-first PWA experience.
+OpenTrainer is a minimalist, AI-first workout tracking application designed for a mobile-first PWA experience.
 It focuses on rapid logging in a gym environment, leveraging a real-time data layer (Convex) and advanced AI orchestration (OpenRouter) to provide routines and performance assessments.

 ### Vision

 - **Gym-Floor Ready**: Large tap targets (48px+), one-handed operation, works offline
 - **AI-Powered**: Routine generation and weekly performance assessments
 - **Import Anywhere**: Paste ChatGPT-generated routines as JSON